dataramar/nifi/README.md

 ### Getting the Image
 Use docker pull or Dockerfile to get Nifi image.
+This Nifi docker image offers quick and easy setup of Nifi.

 ### Starting the container
 * Start container using "-i" and "-t" option